 Last but not least, customer support was a mixed bag.
 Even though 79% of customers prefer live chat to other channels, only a third of the top 100 ecommerce websites used the feature.

-FAQ and help pages were a redeeming factor.
+FAQ and help pages were redeeming factors.
 A vast majority of stores (85%) made them available.

 To be fully transparent, we’ve prepared a detailed write-up of the types of data gathered during our research, as well as a description of the tools and methods used to obtain it.